2023 Solar Incentives Guide for Mount Pleasant, MO - Tax Credits & Rebates

-The phrase "solar incentives" broadly refers to financial incentives implemented by the government and by solar companies to encourage the adoption and use renewable energy by making solar panels more affordable.
-Incentives may include things like discounts, cash back or credit on your utility bill each month.
-Some incentives are offered federally, while others are provided by the state of Wisconsin or your utility company, county or municipality.
-Types of solar incentives might include:
+The phrase "solar incentives" broadly refers to financial incentives put in place by solar companies and the government to encourage increased use of renewable energy by making the installation and use of solar panels more affordable.
+These incentives may include upfront discounts, cash back or monthly credits towards your utility bill.
+Some incentives are provided by the federal government, some by the Missouri government and some by your utility company, county or municipality.
+Some broad categories of solar incentives include:

-- Rebates: Solar rebates can be provided by your county or state, or by your local utility company.
-These rebates are essentially cash back that is applied after your purchase of solar panels and before tax credits are calculated.
+- Rebates: Solar rebates might be offered by your local utility company, or by your county or state.
+These rebates are essentially cash back that is applied after you purchase solar panels and before tax credits are calculated.

 Federal Solar Incentives

-When you think about solar incentives, you likely think of federal incentives first.
-It's likely that you've heard of the Federal Solar Investment Tax Credit, or ITC.
-The ITC is a tax credit that reduces your taxes by a predetermined percentage of the money you spend on your solar system.
+When you think about solar incentives, you probably think of federal incentives first.
+The Federal Solar Investment Tax Credit, or ITC, is probably the most well-known federal solar incentive.
+The ITC provides a tax credit for a set percentage of the cost of your solar system.

-To better understand how the ITC will apply to you, contact your local Mount Pleasant solar panel installer and ask for more information.
+To best understand how the ITC could apply to your situation, call your local Mount Pleasant solar panel installer and ask for more information.

-In August 2022, the Inflation Reduction Act made revisions to the ITC, now referred to as the Clean Energy Credit.
-The Clean Energy Credit bolsters the current credit, increasing it up to 30% for solar installation projects started after January 1, 2022 and completed by the end of 2032.
-After this, the percentage will be reduced slightly each year until the end of the program in 2035.
-Starting in 2023, the program expansion will also make claiming credit for energy storage systems easier than ever before.
+In August 2022, the Inflation Reduction Act made revisions to the ITC, now dubbed the Clean Energy Credit.
+The Clean Energy Credit lasts until 2035.
+Your solar installation project undertaken between 2022 and 2032 may qualify for a 30% tax credit.
+The amount will then decrease slightly on a yearly basis until the end of the current program.
+The expansion also makes claiming credit for energy storage systems easier than ever before, beginning in 2023.

-Click here to learn more about the new Inflation Reduction Act.
-Your local Mount Pleasant solar panel installation expert is the best person to answer your questions regarding the new Clean Energy Credit and how it will apply to you.
+More information about the new Inflation Reduction Act can be found here.
+Your local Mount Pleasant solar panel company is the best resource for answering your questions about the new Clean Energy Credit and how it will apply to you.

 State & Local Solar Incentives

-Some solar incentives are often also provided at the state and local level.
-Like with federal incentives, these may include tax credits, rebates and more.
-These incentives — which may be handled by your county or municipality, or by the state of Wisconsin — could be offered for only a limited time, or on an ongoing basis.
+Some solar incentives may be provided at the state and local level.
+As with federal incentives, these might include rebates, tax credits and more.
+The incentives — which might be given by your county or municipality, or by the state of Missouri — could be offered on an ongoing basis, or for only a limited time.

 Next Steps for Installing Solar in Mount Pleasant